Bayesian Calibration for Activity Based Models: Empirical Results

 \section{Empirical Results}

-We apply our methodology to minimize the objective loss function $\mathcal{L}$, which is the mean squared difference between the observed and simulated turn travel times for every $5$-minute interval across a $24$-hour period.
+We demonstrate our methodology on a series of simulated examples and then apply it to minimize the ABM calibration objective loss function $\mathcal{L}$, which is the mean squared difference between the observed and simulated turn travel times for every $5$-minute interval across a $24$-hour period.